-p) Provisions and contingencies
+s) Provisions and contingencies

 Provisions: A provision is recognised when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.
-When a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the
+When a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows (when the effect of time value of money is material).

 Contingent liabilities: Contingent liabilities are not recognised but are disclosed in notes to accounts.

-q) Financial instruments
+t) Financial instruments

 Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instruments.
 Financial assets and liabilities are initially recognised at fair value.
 Transaction costs that are directly attributable to financial assets and liabilities [other than financial assets and liabilities measured at fair value through profit and loss (FVTPL)] are added to or deducted from the fair value of the financial assets or liabilities, as appropriate on initial recognition.
-Transaction costs directly attributable to acquisition of financial assets or liabilities measured at FVTPL are recognised immediately in the Statement of profit and loss.
+Transaction costs directly attributable to acquisition of financial assets or liabilities measured at FVTPL are recognised immediately in the statement of profit and loss.

 Non-derivative Financial assets: All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
 Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.